The Undergraduate Psychology Program

 Many students are concerned about the career opportunities available in psychology.
 Advisors can be very helpful in selecting realistic career goals.
 Students should also plan to do some reading on their own.
-Job and internship information and notices of other opportunities are sent via email from the Psychology Listserv.
+Job and internship information and notices of other opportunities are sent via email from the Psychology Listserv and are posted online.
 In addition, the libraries, career center, and the internet provide further reference on graduate programs and careers in psychology.
-If you have further questions, please e-mail Molly McGeady.

 For detailed information on Graduate Programs in Psychology and how to go about pursuing a graduate degree in Psychology, please read this document, authored by Professor Abigail Marsh.
 Some general information, also included in the document, may be found below.

 Applying to graduate or professional school in any discipline can be a time consuming experience.
 Start very early.
 It is suggested to ask a faculty member to serve as a mentor at every step of the process.
 Don't apply without help.
 An application prepared with the consultation of a faculty member is almost certain to be better than one without any advice.
 In addition, professors from the Department have collaborated on a booklet about different graduate programs and tips for getting into them.
-The booklet Advice for Applying to Graduate School for Psychology Majors is available at the Main Office (306 WGR and online).
 As a general rule, when applying to graduate school, seek advice from faculty members who teach and/or research in the particular specialty you wish to pursue.
 Write for catalogs and application forms no later than October of your senior year.
 Consult the web page for each program in which you are interested.
 Ask for all relevant information about the program of interest, including applications, financial aid, teaching assistantships, and research assistantships.
 Most applications are due by February 1st or shortly thereafter, but some are due as early as late December.
 It will take many hours to fill out the forms.
 Each application requires a carefully prepared essay.
 Every September or October the Department offers a Graduate School Information Session.
 Please be sure to attend.

 Many programs are specialized; students should choose a program based on their interests.
 Speak with all of the faculty members who know you well and get their advice.
 Once you consider applying to a particular program, check (in this handbook) to see if any of the faculty members have ever attended that school.
 If they have, ask them to share their knowledge of the program and chances of being accepted.
 Most students apply to eight or ten different programs.
 Some programs are harder to get into than others.